ch1c0t/hobby-rpc/readme.md

 A `user` would be an instance of a user role defined earlier.

+An `input` would be an object deserialized from JSON or `nil`.
+It is what the client can pass to a function as an argument.

+The functions must return something serializable `#to_json`.
+The client will get this as a response.
+Or, in case of an error inside of a function, the client will get [400 Bad Request][bad_request].

 ### Running a server
 To start a server, we can use [rackup][rackup].
 For that, we can put the following into `config.ru`: